20 Small changes you can make to become a customer-obsessed organisation

 It’s these little things that create environments that people want to be a part of and, as a consequence, that customers want to engage with.

-Here are 20 small changes that an organisation can make right now to create a customer-obsessed culture.
+Here are 20 small changes that an organisation can make right now to create a customer-obsessed organisation.

 1. Leave an empty chair